dapoi/MEVER/README.md

 1. Fork the repository.
 2. If you encounter an error, change to the project and create the env.properties file
    > ![image](https://github.com/user-attachments/assets/8c0653d6-6dd6-44f4-a16e-c2d2bf45f957)
-4. Put url inside of it
+4. Put url inside of it, you can get api key & session from [api neoxr](https://api.neoxr.eu/)
    > ![image](https://github.com/user-attachments/assets/a7853cee-75e4-442e-babb-290966aaaf94)
 6. Create a new branch (`git checkout -b feature/feature-name`).
 7. Commit your changes (`git commit -m 'Add some feature'`).